 At one time, both foreign and domestic corporations were prohibited from owning land in Texas except under certain narrow circumstances.
 However, those statutory prohibitions were repealed in 1981.
 See Historical and Statutory Notes at Misc.
 Corp.
 Laws Act, Tex.
 Rev. Civ.
 Stat.
 Ann. arts.
 1302-4.01 to 1302-4.07.
 Even then a foreign corporation without qualifying to do business in Texas could own and convey title unless its right to do so was challenged by the state.
 Byerly v.
 Camey, 161 S.W.2d 1105, 1110 (Tex.Civ.App.-Fort Worth 1942, writ ref'd w.o.m.).
-Under present law, the holding of title in Texas land by a foreign corporation may constitute the doing of business in Texas, but its failure to qualify will not "impair the validity of any contract or act" of the corporation.
+Under present law, the holding of title in Texas land by a foreign corporation may constitute the doing of business in Texas, but its failure to register will not "affect the validity of any contract or act" of the corporation.
 Tex.
 Bus.
-Corp.
-Act.
-Ann. art.
-8.18.B.
+Org.
+Code Ann. §§ 9.051, 9.202.